-We will discuss a few issues in this section: in Sec. \ref{sec:expaboutconvergence}, we revisit the example in Fig. \ref{fig:toyexampleintro} and examine the convergence behavior of \name numerically.
-In Sec. \ref{sec:experroronn}, \ref{sec:experrorond}, and \ref{sec:experroronN}, we demonstrate how the statistical errors change with the (i) number of observations $n$, (ii) data dimension $d$, and (iii) number of clients $N$, and compare the results with our theory.
-In Sec. \ref{sec:expsharedknowledge} we show that in \name , clients benefit from knowledge sharing to improve their PC estimates.
-Finally, in Sec. \ref{exp:expclientclustering}, we describe a method that exploits the estimated local PCs for client clustering.
+Under this setting, multiple aspects are tested: in Section \ref{sec:expaboutconvergence}, we revisit the example in Figure \ref{fig:toyexampleintro} and examine the convergence behavior of \name numerically.
+In Sections \ref{sec:experroronn}, \ref{sec:experrorond}, and \ref{sec:experroronN}, we demonstrate how the statistical errors change with the (i) number of observations $n$, (ii) data dimension $d$, and (iii) number of clients $N$, and compare the results with our theory.
+In Section \ref{sec:expsharedknowledge}, we show that in \name, clients benefit from knowledge sharing to improve their PC estimates.
+Then we investigate the numerical performance of \name when $r_1$ and $r_2$ are overparametrized in Section \ref{exp:overparametrize}.
+Finally, in Section \ref{exp:expclientclustering}, we describe a method that exploits the estimated local PCs for client clustering.